Billing & Financing

 ➔ Bundled Payments for BHI and CoCM

 In 2017, CMS introduced codes for billing General Behavioral Health Integration (BHI) and Psychiatric Collaborative Care Model Services (CoCM).
 The codes are billed for services provided in a calendar month, and through the treating medical provider.
 They allow more flexibility in staffing a behavioral health integration program and reimburse for a wider range of activities.
 These codes may be used to bill patients with any behavioral health condition being treated by the billing practitioner, including substance use disorders.
 Since 2018, designated FQHC/RHC practices may also bill Medicare for behavioral health integration and collaborative care services.
 In 2020, CMS introduced new codes for billing SUD services in an integrated, office-based medical setting, which are modeled after CoCM and other Care Management services.
 We are happy to provide the Quick Guides below for an introduction to all these services.
 Each Quick Guide contains links to source materials for more details.

 Since their introduction by CMS for Medicare beneficiaries, a steadily increasing number of private payers and state Medicaid programs also recognize and reimburse for these codes, which are described in detail in current CPT and HCPCS manuals.

-- Quick Guide on Bundled Payments for Behavioral Health Integration Services
+- Quick Guide on Bundled Payments for Behavioral Health Integration Service

 - Quick Guide on Payments for Behavioral Health Integration Services for FQHCs & RHCs